• Skip to primary navigation

 Tweet

-Healthy banana oat cookies are made without any flour, sugar, or unhealthy ingredients, but are still an incredibly tasty snack!
-They are easily customizable, make a great breakfast and are just as healthy as a bowl of oatmeal but MUCH more satisfying since they feel like a treat.
+These banana oat breakfast cookies are made without any flour, or processed sugar and make for an incredibly tasty snack!
+They are easily customizable, make a great grab and go breakfast and are just as good as a bowl of oatmeal but MUCH more satisfying.

 Healthy banana oat cookies in a stack

-hand holding Healthy banana oat cookies with a bite taken out
+hand holding an oat cookie up with a bite taken out

 Moving on to banana oat cookies now... this might be one of the all out healthiest recipes I've ever made.
 Period.
 The cast of characters is shown below and only one didn't make the shot (I forgot to include salt, oops).
 Nothing to hide here - its all good stuff!